Future of the Royal Netherlands Navy: Replacement

 In the 2022 Defense spending bill it was announced that at the end of their life cycle the two Rotterdam-class ships will be replaced together with the four ships of the Holland-class to form a new class of 'cross-over' ships with patrol-, amphibious- & emergency relief capabilities in mind.
+In June 2023, the Netherlands and British governments announced that the two countries would "explore opportunities" to jointly develop new specialist amphibious warships.

 LCU's

+Modernization

+In 2023 the navy started with the MLU for all LCU Mk.IIs to bring them to LCU Mk.III standards.
+The first, L9528, was completed in January 2024.

+Replacement

+After the MLU the LCU's are expected to remain in service until at least 2032.
+After that they will get replaced.
+The A-letter for this is expected in 2024.

+LCVP's

+Replacement

-Acquisition of new LCUs in 2025 with additional capacity to support amphibious operations and the integration of the German Navy Marines (Seebatallion).
+Acquisition of new LCVPs from 2025 with additional capacity to support amphibious operations and the integration of the German Navy Marines (Seebatallion).
+In March 2023, a report to the Dutch Parliament outlined a plan for 12 Littoral Assault Craft (LAC) and 8 Littoral Craft Mobility (LCM) to replace the 12 existing light landing craft (Landing Craft Vehicles and Personnel - LCVP) and improve on their capability.

 Mine countermeasures vessel

 Alkmaar-class MCM ships

 The Netherlands and Belgium are doing a joint procurement for the replacements of the Alkmaar-class MCM ships.
 Both countries want to procure six new mine countermeasure (MCM) vessels, which makes for a total of 12 MCM ships.
 The new MCM ships will include a range of unmanned systems including unmanned surface, aerial and underwater vehicles alongside towed sonars and mine identification and neutralization ROVs.